Orange-OpenSource/hurl/docs/capturing-response.md

 ## Captures

 Captures are optional values captured from the HTTP response, in a named variable.
-Captures can be the response status code, part or the entire of the body, and response headers.
+Captures can be the response status code, part of or the entire the body, and response headers.

 Captured variables are available through a run session; each new value of a given variable overrides the last value.

-Captures allow using data from one request to another request, when working with [CSRF tokens] for instance.
+Captures allow using data from one request in another request, when working with [CSRF tokens] for instance.
 Variables can also be initialized at the start of the session, by passing [variable values], or can be used in [templates].